HomeSocial MediaHow Social Media Can Impact What You Buy

 4. Create feedback loops where customers feel their input shapes your offerings

-Businesses that treat social platforms as two-way communication channels rather than broadcast mediums gain significant competitive advantages in product development and customer loyalty.
+Businesses that treat social platforms as two-way channels rather than broadcast tools gain a real edge in product development and customer loyalty.

-The psychological and emotional dimensions of social media’s influence on purchasing behaviour provide additional strategic opportunities for businesses.
+The psychological and emotional side of social media’s influence on buying gives businesses more to work with.

-Our brains are wired to seek social validation, and social media platforms have mastered the art of triggering this need.
-When consumers see others enjoying or recommending products, it creates a powerful motivation to purchase.
+Our brains are wired to seek approval from others, and social platforms are very good at triggering that need.
+When people see others enjoying or recommending products, it creates a strong pull to buy.

-Yale Medicine researchers have documented how social validation triggers dopamine release, creating a neurological reward that can be associated with purchasing behaviour.
-This explains why “unboxing” videos and “haul” content are so effective at driving sales.
+Yale Medicine researchers have documented how social validation triggers a dopamine release, a neurological reward that can attach itself to buying.
+That is why “unboxing” videos and “haul” content drive so many sales.

 Did you know?
 Products featured in TikTok videos with the hashtag #TikTokMadeMeBuyIt sell out 92% more frequently than those promoted through traditional advertising channels, according to retail analytics firm Edited.